HFScripts/ChatGPT-StableDiffusion/README.md

 ## Contributing

 Contributions to this repository are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Will look at implementing a proper StableDiffusion setup in the future for the 'for loop' left at the bottom of the script.

 ## License